 The follow-up to the uber-successful Edge 520, the Garmin Edge 530 expands on the rich training suite and adds a faster processor to massively improve mapping, a feature that was introduced with the Edge 520 Plus.

 With both Garmin Cycle Maps and Trail Forks pre-installed on the Edge 530, whether on the road or trail, it can help you find your way.
-With a battery life of 20 hours - 40 in battery-saver mode - it’s also one of the longest-lasting computers on the market.
+With a battery life of 20 hours, 40 in battery-saver mode, it’s also one of the longest-lasting computers on the market.
 That's before you add the Garmin Charge optional battery pack.

-You’d be forgiven for confusing the new Edge 530 and 830 as they look almost exactly the same, the only real difference being the 830 gets a touchscreen and on-device route planning for about an extra 100-bucks.
+You’d be forgiven for confusing the Edge 530 and 830 as they look almost exactly the same, the only real difference being the 830 gets a touchscreen and on-device route planning for about an extra 100-bucks.

 The Edge 530 also gets access to the Garmin Connect store, meaning you can add apps like Accuweather, Yelp, and Komoot among others, download data fields, and the computer can also talk to Garmin’s Varia Radar lights.